DreamWaltz: Make a Scene with Complex 3D Animatable Avatars: Related Work

 \paragraph{Text-guided 3D avatar generation.} Avatar-CLIP~\cite{avatarclip} starts with initializing 3D human geometry via a shape VAE network and subsequently employs CLIP ~\cite{clip} for shape sculpting and texture generation.
 To animate the generated 3D avatar, they propose a CLIP-guided reference-based motion synthesis method.
-However, this approach tends to produce less realistic and oversimplified 3D models since CLIP only provides discriminative guidance on high-level semantics.
+However, this approach tends to produce less realistic and oversimplified 3D models due to the limited guidance provided by CLIP, which primarily focuses on high-level semantic discrimination.
 Concurrent to our work, DreamAvatar~\cite{cao2023dreamavatar} and AvatarCraft~\cite{jiang2023avatarcraft} both utilize pre-trained text-to-image diffusion models and SMPL models as shape prior for avatar generation.
 While DreamAvatar focuses on producing static posed-3D avatars which are incapable of animation, AvatarCraft generates higher-quality avatars via coarse-to-fine and multi-box training and enables animation via local transformation between the template mesh and the target mesh based on SMPL models.
-However, due to heavy reliance on SMPL prior, AvatarCraft is limited to generating avatars that closely resemble bare humans (skin-tight).
-In contrast, we utilize SMPL models as a weak prior for initialization and to prompt 2D generative models with 3D-aware poses, which are flexible in generating complex avatars.
-For animation, we propose learning a generalizable deformation field between the canonical pose and any target pose based on randomly sampled SMPL models.
-This approach facilitates effortless manipulation of the avatar's pose and allows for realistic interactions between generated avatars, objects, and the scene.
-We summarize the key differences between our work and related works in Table~\ref{tab:motivation}.
+We summarize the key differences between our work and related works in Fig.~\ref{fig:motivation}.